githubtraining/uploading-your-local-project/responses/02_move-local.md

   4. Type `git commit -m "initializing repository"`
   5. Type `git push -u origin main` to push the files you have locally to the remote on GitHub.
 (You may be asked to log in.)

   **Note:** You can also use a password protected SSH key to connect to GitHub.
-See [Connecting to Githug with SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) in our documentation to learn more.
+See [Connecting to GitHub with SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) in our documentation to learn more.

   <hr>
 </details>